 This is a great way to conclude day 9 and get back on the (long) road.
 No matter if you’ve seen whales before, it is an experience you should definitely have in Iceland.

 ACCOMMODATION ON THE NORTH OF ICELAND:

 Afterwards you can set course for the Western Fjords which we were going to see the next day.
 After a few hours drive, before nightfall, a good place to spend the night is the in the town of Varmahlid at the Varmahlid Hotel.
-The hotel is has a perfect location for tired travelers.
+The hotel is the a perfect location for tired travelers.
 It offers a pool and a restaurant for its guests.
-If you wish to spend more time around that area, you can do some horse riding.
+If you wish to spend more time around that area, you can do some horseback riding.

 The East has given you the chance to take it easy while visiting the Hengifoss waterfall and one (or more, if you choose so) of the East Fjords.

 The north has spoiled you with waterfalls, nature baths, strange smelly landscapes, canyons and whales.